WarbyParker/functional-react/README.md

 ## React Composition

-Since React 0.14+ no longer supports mixins, so establishing a suitable compositional approach is an important discussion for overall maintainability of React applications.
+Since React 0.14+ no longer supports mixins, establishing a suitable compositional approach is an important discussion for overall maintainability of React applications.
 In attempts to reduce its API footprint, React supports the use of ES2015 class syntax as an alternative to using React's `createClass()` builder function.
-As a result, the use of *Higher Order Components (HoCs)* as a solution composition has emerged. **HoCs are functions that accept a base component and return a new component with additional functionality**.
-This approach helps overcome the limitations of hierarchical inheritance and *super()* woes.
+As a result, the use of *Higher Order Components (HoCs)* as a solution to composition has emerged. **HoCs are functions that accept a base component and return a new component with additional functionality**.
+This approach helps overcome the limitations of traditional hierarchical inheritance.

-Let's start with a few React-specific definitions.
-When building React UI, you are using either one of two types of components: **Presentational components**, sometimes referred to as *UI Components* or *Dumb Components* and **Containers**
+Let's define a few React-specific terms.
+When building React UI, you are using either one of two types of components: **Presentational components** (sometimes referred to as *UI Components* or *Dumb Components*) or **Containers**

 - **UI Components**: UI components make up the vast majority of your React application.
 They simply render UI and are ideally stateless.
   - i.e. `f(props) -> UI`

-- **Containers**: Containers are more complex in that they are responsible for things like *fetching data*, *state management*, *error handling*, *un/mounting* of components, etc.
+- **Containers**: Containers are more complex in that they are responsible for things like *fetching data*, *state management*, *error handling*, *mounting/unmounting* of components, etc.

 It's important to properly compose these two types of components in order to create a maintainable React codebase.

-There are libraries that provide helpers in accomplishing just this:
+We can see an example of this within `src/components/Composition`.
+There are also libraries dedicated specifically to this sort of React compositional approach.

 - [recompose](https://github.com/acdlite/recompose)
 - [react-komposer](https://github.com/kadirahq/react-komposer)